 The Five-Step Process

 Programming takes form as a five-step process.
-We have already discussed step 1- Collecting and analyzing facts.
+We have already discussed step one and two-

 - Our next step is to uncover and test concepts.
 This usually happens in the form of a programming statement that is used within our office as the response to the current problem wholistically, and a method of how to reach the goal.
 An example program statement is: The homeowners like to share the kitchen space, so the design should provide comfortable zoning allowing both users to inhabit the space simultaneously.

 - Once the statement is established, we determine user needs (not wants).
 This step helps us prioritize and understand what may be cut if budgeting needs require us to cut back.
 We tend to aim high and remove as-needed, to ensure the homeowner gets the most for their money!